KieranBrantnerMagee/azure-sdk-track1-classifier/README.md

 First, install the package.
 (Currently requires manual creation, not pushed to pypi) `pip install azure-sdk-document-track-classifier.whl`

-> Note: If you are a dev working on the package, it may be easier to directly install requirements via `pip install -r requirements.txt`
+> Note: If you are a dev working on the package, it may be easier to directly install requirements via `pip install -r requirements.txt` or to do a local package install via `pip -e`

 Second, consume the classifier.
 (64 bit python is recommended for training.)
+Be aware that if one does not `load` an existing model file, it will begin training from scratch.
+This will take time, and will create accompanying cache files.
 ```python
 from azureSDKTrackClassifier import AzureSDKTrackClassifier
 classifier = AzureSDKTrackClassifier() # Can optionally be passed language and service parameters to narrow the classification granularity.